 Our chemical waste footprint is comparatively small and primarily consists of used batteries and spent lubricant oil.
-We have registered our heavy rail stations and depots as well as bus depots with the EPD as chemical waste producers.
+We have registered our heavy rail stations and depots as well as our bus depots with the EPD as chemical waste producers.
 Licensed chemical waste collectors have been appointed for the proper collection, transportation and disposal of our chemical waste.

 Wastewater is treated and discharged into the public storm drainage/sewage system maintained by the Government.
 The Lok Ma Chau and Lo Wu stations have their own sewage treatment plants and the effluent is discharged into coastal waters at Tai Po Kau Staff Quarters.

-The municipal water system is our main source of water used primarily for cleaning trains, railway infrastructure and stations.
+The municipal water system is our main source of water which is used primarily for cleaning trains, railway infrastructure and stations.
 Water used to clean trains is collected and recycled for another round of train washing or as toilet flushing water in the depots.

 Indoor Air Quality

-With millions of passengers passing through our stations and trains, we take extra care in monitoring and improving air quality in our rail operations.
+With millions of passengers passing through our stations and trains, we take extra care in monitoring and improving air quality in our railway operations.
 To ensure healthy, comfortable and well-ventilated journeys on our rail network, we monitor air quality in our stations and inside trains in accordance with the Practice Note for Managing Air Quality in Air-conditioned Public Transport Facilities: Railways published by the EPD.

 To conserve natural habitats and nurture biodiversity, we take great care to implement our Corporate Responsibility Policy particularly in ecologically sensitive areas.
 As a recognised source of natural and cultural value, we support the preservation of trees during the planning and construction of new lines.
 Along open sections of our operating railways, we reduce the risk of fallen trees through biennial large-scale tree surveys and a smart tagging system to monitor, assess and enhance our care of the trees to help avoid unforeseen impacts on our operations.
-By using Near Field Communication (NFC) technology, the tagging system enables us to retrieve information about tree species, height and condition in a simple and quick manner.
+By using Near Field Communication (“NFC”) technology, the tagging system enables us to retrieve information about tree species, height and condition in a simple and quick manner.

 We have been managing the Lok Ma Chau wetland area since 2007.
-It is considered one of the best practice examples of biodiversity management in the region and has hosted more than 270 bird species as well as dragonflies, reptiles, mammals and amphibians including those classified as endangered, vulnerable and near-threatened.
+It is considered one of the best practice examples of biodiversity management in the region and has hosted more than 270 bird species as well as dragonflies, reptiles, mammals and amphibians including those classified as endangered, vulnerable and near threatened.